Last revised: August 16, 2020

 1 Kings 19:9-18

 2. Gil Bailie, Violence Unveiled, also has an excellent section on Elijah, “Elijah: Anti-sacrificial Sacrifice” (excerpt), pp. 169-173.
 Bailie’s notion of “anti-sacrificial sacrifice” has become central to me, similar to Sandor Goodhart’s “idolatry of anti-idolatry.”
 I think it characterizes much of the history of the church: in taking up the noble cause of stamping out sacrifice, we have carried out our cause performing our own bloody sacrifices.
 We slaughter Aztecs, for example, in the name of being anti-sacrificial.
 A good deal of modern liberation theology can also come under this banner.
 Our human efforts at liberation are often bloody and destructive.
 Finally, anti-sacrificial sacrifice represents that sacred violence most resistant to our seeing it as sacred violence since it seems to be the ultimate just cause.
-It relates to the Romans 9-11 passages, as I reflected on last week: the Christ event had to happen among the Jews because they were God’s people chosen for the revelation of idolatry.
+It relates to the Romans 9-11 passages, as I reflected on last week (in light of Sandor Goodhart‘s exegesis of Jonah): the Christ event had to happen among the Jews because they were God’s people chosen for the revelation of idolatry.
 They are anti-idolatrous, which can so easily turn into anti-idolatrous idolatry — as evidenced by a long, bloody history of the church doing precisely that.

 3. Robert Hamerton-Kelly, sermon from July 13, 2003 (Woodside Village Church), 2nd in a series of eleven sermons on the prophets.